Ronin Software is pleased to announce, as of January 1, 2022, the latest

 for the full (registered) version, and Windows users may download the

-free "try-before-you-buy" shareware version that is only limited by
+free "try-before-you-buy" shareware version that is limited by

 game length -- 2 game years instead of 35 years of play -- and by

-some stock charts not being available at all times.
+some stock charts and options trading not being available at all times.

 Home school teachers or administrators will be granted free site